Insight (2021 film)

 Insight is a 2021 American action film produced and directed by Livi Zheng and starring Ken Zheng, who also wrote the screenplay.

-Premise
+Plot

 Jian is a counter-terrorism agent with skills in martial arts and clairvoyance.
 With reluctant help from detectives of the Los Angeles Police Department, Jian investigates the death of his brother (alleged to have been a suicide) while fighting against a high-tech criminal.